Hybrid organizational structure: Definition, best practices & examples

 Google thrives on a unique blend of hierarchical and flat structures.

 At the top, clear leadership from executives steers the company’s strategic course.
-However, delving deeper, teams function with a remarkable degree of autonomy.
+However, deeper within, teams function with a remarkable degree of autonomy.

 These cross-functional units, composed of specialists from various disciplines, tackle specific projects.
 This encourages a dynamic environment where information flows freely, and team members feel empowered to contribute.

-This hybrid approach offers Google a distinct edge.
-It ensures strategic alignment while simultaneously encouraging innovation and agility—hallmarks crucial for success in the ever-evolving tech landscape.
+This hybrid approach offers Google a distinct edge, ensuring strategic alignment while simultaneously encouraging innovation and agility—hallmarks crucial for success in the ever-evolving tech landscape.

 Best practice for implementing a hybrid organizational structure